 Results

-The total dataset included 56,592 riders of motorcycles aged 13-24 years.
-After removing patients with missing values, the final dataset included 38,910 patients.
+The original dataset included 56,592 riders of motorcycles aged 13-24 years.
+After removing patients with missing values, the final study sample included 38,910 patients.
 The details of missing data is given in Table 1.
 Some of the variables, such as vehicles involved in crash and type of collision (head-on, rear-end etc), were not included in the analysis due to 50% percent missing data.

 Table 1: Missing data in variables of interest n =56,592